evgenyneu/Cosmos/README.md

 cosmosView.settings.filledBorderColor = UIColor.orange
 ```

+## Using Cosmos in a scroll/table view

+[Here](https://github.com/marketplacer/Cosmos/wiki/Using-Cosmos-in-a-scroll-view) is how to use Cosmos in a scroll view or a table view.

 ## Using Cosmos settings from Objective-C

 [This manual](https://github.com/marketplacer/Cosmos/wiki/Using-Cosmos-settings-in-Objective-C) describes how to set/read Cosmos settings in Objective-C apps.